 A student is eligible to sit for comprehensive examinations after the candidacy paper has been submitted and at least 36 hours of coursework including all of the core courses have been completed.
 Each doctoral student is required to pass a comprehensive examination, which is a written exam representing the knowledge and skills in their area of specialization and practical knowledge as an independent researcher.
 A student's advisor will be responsible for the process of collecting questions from each faculty member tasked with writing comprehensive examination questions, collecting the graded examination, compiling the final grade for the examination and communicating this grade to GRD committee.
 The GRD committee (based on the information supplied by the advisor) will have final authority to recommend a PASS or FAIL grade on the exam.

-A student's advisor will be responsible for the process of collecting questions from each faculty member tasked with writing comprehensive examination questions, collecting the graded examination, compiling the final grade for the examination and communicating this grade to GRD committee.
+A student's advisor is responsible for identifying faculty members to assist him or her in writing the student's comprehensive exam questions.
+Those faculty members who contribute questions must also serve as readers for those questions.
+Faculty members may serve as reader for more than one question for each examination and need not be members of the GRD committee.
+To ensure the examination tests both broad and specific content at a level appropriate to the student's degree and career focus, at least four approved faculty members including the advisor should participate in this process.
 The GRD committee (based on the information supplied by the advisor) will have final authority to recommend a PASS or FAIL grade on the exam.